gmcmillan100/docs/latex.md

 # Bugs

 Sometimes the TOC in the generated PDF does not update until run a second time.
+If there are errors in the log, run it again.
+The second time sticks.

 # Full pdflatex Log